 Snorkelling is one of the most popular activities for visitors to Koh Chang.
-And it is as good as you’ll find in the south of Thailand.
+The best snorkelling sites rival those you’ll find in the south of Thailand.
 The visibility might not always be as awesome but you are guaranteed to see a lot of large schools of fish.
 This is an activity that definitely should be on your itinerary.

 But if you have younger children, bear in mind that most snorkeling is off the boat – rather than from the shore.
 So they have to be comfortable swimming in deep water.
 If you just want your kids to be able to walk into the water from the beach and see some fish then a half day trip to Koh Wai would be a better option.